NanoPlayer - Release History

 Release Notes

-With this patch version, we resolved an issue during player.setup
+With this patch version, we resolved an issue during player.setup that could cause an unhandled exception.

 Changelog